CRM for Consultants

 Evolved Metrics

 By now, you surely know why a CRM can be a great addition to your consulting business, but may be unsure where to start your research.
+Choosing the best CRM for consulting requires careful consideration of specific needs.
 A great option for CRM for consultants is Evolved Metrics.
 This is a software that was designed for small to mid sized businesses, so it does not have unnecessary features or unnecessary bells and whistles that can be difficult to adjust to.
 It can also integrate with the systems that you are already using in your business, such as your email carrier–and can then collect data and store conversations from here.

 The software is easy to learn and quick to install, and can even be customized according to the needs of your firm.
 If Evolved Metrics sounds like a good fit for you, check out their free demo so that you can see the software working in real time to help inform your decision!